codingwithsasquatch/serverless_ninjas_workshop/5-LogicApp_Overview/LogicApp Demo/ClearData.md

+# Clean Up Demo Environment After Demo

-# Clear Data from CosmosDB
+## Clear Data from CosmosDB

 This should be done before each demo demo.